wp-plugins/envoimoinscher/readme.txt

 2. Activate the plugin,
 3. Head to "EnvoiMoinsCher" under the WooCommerce tab and configure the plugin.

-Find more information about setting up the plugin on the plugin help page.
+Find more information about the plugin settings on the plugin help page.

 == Screenshots ==